FAQ Archives

 What is high risk insurance?

-High risk insurance is also known as SR22 insurance or FR44 insurance.
-Sometimes young, inexperienced drivers or people who own very expensive vehicles can be considered high risk by insurance providers.
-If you have an excessive number of points on your driving record or have a DUI conviction, you will usually be categorized as a high risk driver.
-This means that your insurance rates will increase.
-You may be required to carry SR22 high risk insurance, especially if your license has been suspended.
+High-risk insurance is also known as SR22 insurance or FR44 insurance.
+Sometimes, insurance providers consider young, inexperienced drivers or people who own costly vehicles as high risk.
+If you have an excessive number of points on your driving record or have a DUI conviction, insurance companies will usually categorize you as a high-risk driver.
+Being in this category means that your insurance rates will increase.
+You may be required to carry SR22 high-risk insurance, especially if the state suspends your driver’s license.

-What is high risk insurance, or non-standard insurance?
-Many people have a driving record that’s less than perfect, and have had to file multiple insurance claims
+What is high risk insurance or non-standard insurance?
+Many people have a less-than-perfect driving record and have had to file insurance claims due to

 What is a financial responsibility form?